9dots/9dots.io-pages-dev/Ok6mOes.md

 ## Explore

 ### Written:
 Go through packet one page at a time as a group.
-Explain each page and then have kids fill it out.

-As we reach new vocab words, define words as a class.
+Explain each page, and then have kids fill it out.
+As the group reaches new vocab words, define the words as a class.

 **Prototype:**  an early version of a product design, meant to be replicated or learned from